patarapolw/jupyter-flashcards/README.md

 Back side of the card is show.
 Also render images and HTML.

 ```
+In the case, the images are always cached at `foo/` folder for offline use.

+It seems that `pyexcel-handsontable` isn't working offline, but everything else should be OK offline.

 For more information, see https://github.com/patarapolw/jupyter-flashcards/tree/master/docs/README.md

 ## Excel file